 Two Area High School Students Will Win Trip to Nation’s Capital June 6-15, 2018

-Known as the Electric Cooperative Youth Tour, electric co-ops have brought high school students to the nation’s capital every June since the late 1950s.
-The opportunity was built on the belief that textbooks and lectures alone are not enough to help young people understand the democratic process and gain the skills necessary to become tomorrow’s leaders.
+Youth Tour was built on the belief that textbooks and lectures alone are not enough to help young people understand the democratic process and gain the skills necessary to become tomorrow’s leaders.
+But most of all, it was built on fun!

 Youth Tour Contest Rules